-Notes Purchased at a Premium.
-If you purchase your note for an amount in excess of its principal amount, other than payments of qualified stated interest, you may elect to treat the excess as amortizable bond premium.
+Notes Purchased at a Premium

+If you purchase your note for an amount in excess of its stated redemption price at maturity, you may elect to treat the excess as amortizable bond premium (and, if such note is a discount note, you will not be required to include any OID in income, regardless of whether you make this election).
 If you make this election, you will reduce the amount required to be included in your income each year with respect to interest on your note by the amount of amortizable bond premium allocable, based on your note's yield to maturity, to that year.
 If your note is denominated in or determined by reference to a foreign currency, you will compute your amortizable bond premium in units of the foreign currency and your amortizable bond premium will reduce your interest income in units of the foreign currency.
 Gain or loss recognized that is attributable to changes in exchange rates between the time your amortized bond premium offsets interest income and the time of the acquisition of your note is generally taxable as ordinary income or loss.
-If you make an election to amortize bond premium, it will apply to all debt instruments, other than debt instruments, the interest on which is excludible from gross income, that you own at the beginning of the first taxable year to which the election applies, and to all debt instruments that you thereafter acquire, and you may not revoke it without the consent of the Service.
-See also "-Original Issue Discount-Election to Treat All Interest as Original Issue Discount."
+If you make an election to amortize bond premium, it will apply to all debt instruments, other than debt instruments the interest on which is excludible from gross income, that you own at the beginning of the first taxable year to which the election applies, and to all debt instruments that you thereafter acquire, and you may not revoke it without the consent of the Internal Revenue Service.
+See also "- Original Issue Discount."

-Purchase, Sale and Retirement of the Notes.
+Purchase, Sale and Retirement of the Notes

 Your tax basis in your note will generally be the U.S. dollar cost (as defined below) of your note, adjusted by:

-- adding any OID or market discount, de minimis original issue discount and de minimis market discount previously included in income with respect to your note; and then - subtracting the amount of any payments on your note that are not qualified stated interest payments and the amount of any amortizable bond premium applied to reduce interest on your note.
+- adding any OID or market discount previously included in income with respect to your note; and then - subtracting any payments on your note that are not qualified stated interest payments and the amount of any amortizable bond premium applied to reduce interest on your note.